California Misdemeanor DUI

 Penalties or Punishment for Wet Reckless Conviction:

-One of the benefits of a wet reckless conviction is that the DMV will not suspend your driving privileges as a result of your plea to this offense.
+One of the benefits of a wet reckless conviction is that the DMV will not suspend your driving privileges due to your plea to this offense.
 Also, the maximum amount of jail is less than a DUI.
 Furthermore, the minimum fine is also lower, as is the duration of the DUI Program.

 *5 to 90 days in the county jail.